MarHai/ScrapeBotR/README.md

 )
 ```

 Alternatively, you can create the INI file manually.
-Ideally, the file is located directly within your home directory and named `.scrapebot_database.ini` (where the leading `.` prevents it from being shown in the file browser most of the time).
+Ideally, the file is located directly within your home directory and named `.scrapebot.ini` (where the leading `.` prevents it from being shown in the file browser most of the time).
 The INI file is essentially just a raw-text file with a so-called _section_ name and some _key-value pairs_, each of which cannot contain spaces between a key and its value.
 Any unnecessary settings can be omitted (e.g., the port number).
 Here's how the INI file could look like:

 ```
 [a name for me to remember]